DFINITY-Education/web-development/module-2.md

 #### `Governor.mo`

 Our `Governor` canister manages proposed upgrades to our application.
 See the [Autonomous Canisters](/module-1.md#Autonomous-Canisters) section in Module 1 for a more in-depth discussion of this.
-This file isn't needed for your work in Module 2 - we will revisit it within Module 4.
+This file isn't needed for your work in Module 2 - we will revisit it within [Module 4](/module-4.md).

 ####  `Main.mo`

-`main.mo` has one function, `setup`, which calls the constructors of the relevant canisters needed to create the entire application - namely, we need to establish a `Balances` canister to store balances, an `App` canister to control the actual process of creating and managing auctions,  a `Governor` to control the governance structure for automated upgrades, and a `balancesGov` to ...
+`main.mo` has one function, `setup`, which calls the constructors of the relevant canisters needed to create the entire application - namely, we need to establish a `Balances` canister to store balances, an `App` canister to control the actual process of creating and managing auctions,  and a `Governor` to control the governance structure for automated upgrades.

 ### Specification